 Lucy has a background in publishing, is a member of the British Guild of Travel Writers, and has an MSc in Tourism, Heritage & Sustainability.
 She loves train travel, walks, log fires, a glass of wine or two, knows a lot of useless pub quiz facts and lives with two very spoilt black and white cats.

-I wanted to create a website for visitors to the Cotswolds featuring the area’s best bits – beautiful villages, scenic countryside, great places to eat and drink, but also its more offbeat side – to help you plan your perfect Cotswold trip
+I wanted to create a website for visitors to the Cotswolds featuring the area’s best bits – beautiful villages, scenic countryside, great places to eat, but also its more offbeat side – to help you plan the perfect Cotswold trip